 There are few other ways to deal with this issue like buying more powerful resources or using CDN to distribute static contents, but the method I have mentioned here is better than almost all of them.

-4. Using ALT Text Properly
+4. Use Appropriate ALT Text

 The ALT text itself describes the reason for using it.
-The ALT text or alternative text provides the information about your image files.
+The ALT text or alternative text provides information about your image files.
 Search engines are not able to read your images completely without adding relevant information like title, ALT text or description.

 When you add appropriate alternative text to your images, search engine spiders can better understand your images and rank them accordingly for requested queries.
 It means you can lose potential traffic if you haven’t optimized your images for ALT text.